hashicorp/nomad/website/source/docs/http/node.html.md

   <dt>Description</dt>
   <dd>
     Query the allocations belonging to a single node.
-This endpoint only returns a map from allocation id to modifyindex and is primarily used by the client to determine which allocations need to be updated.
+This endpoint only returns a map from allocation id to its modify index and is primarily used by the client to determine which allocations need to be updated.
   </dd>